 After a Car Accident in New Jersey, You Have a “Limited Right to Sue.”

 After an automobile accident, the policy will cover medical expenses and other economic damages up to the PIP limitations.
-Regardless of who was at fault for the crash, for New Jersey vehicle owners who choose only a “Basic” car insurance policy (and we’ll explain what that means a little later).
+Regardless of who was at fault for the crash, New Jersey vehicle owners choose only a “Basic” car insurance policy (and we’ll explain what that means a little later).

 However, the policyholder (and the policyholder’s family members and any other insured people) is immediately bound by what is known as a “limited right to sue” under the Basic Policy.
 The wounded person can only file a lawsuit against the at-fault motorist, bypassing the no-fault requirements of PIP coverage, if the collision resulted in the following:

 - Loss of a body part